Fee and Lease Pond Fishing Profile

 The Pond as Educational Resource

-It is not a great idea to mix clients exploring the pond with clients trying to catch fish.
-However, if the schedule or logistics permit, development of an outdoor education activity packet for children or school groups can be another activity center for the enterprise.
+If the schedule or logistics permit, development of an outdoor education activity packet for children or school groups can be another activity center for the enterprise.
 This activity can be a wet, muddy one but incredible fun for all involved.
 In this activity, agritourism becomes nature tourism.

 Ponds are amazing ecosystems full of plants and animals that live in or near the water.
 Printed resource material is a great asset.
 Handouts in the form of "Did you know?" briefing packets or observation checklists or set up as a game for children can be great engagement tools.
 A checklist or activity card that lists common birds, turtles, frogs and plants are fun for children; however, remember that this is an educational activity that develops their observational skills as well as their understanding of the environment.
 Be sure to include something about each creature or its relationship to the pond that you want the child to recognize.
 For example, the mud around a pond often reveals the tracks of many animals that either live within or visit the pond.
 All of these animals need the water, but perhaps for different reasons.
 Some, like deer, come to drink the water.
 Others, like birds and turtles, are here to hunt for food or find sheltered nesting sites.
 A "matching" game card that shows the track, picture of the animal and its role in the pond ecosystem could be a fun teaching tool.
 Another that begins to describe what biologists call "trophic relationships" (who eats who and who lives where) could be a similar matching game that describes the ecological dynamics of the pond.
 This could be plankton to insect nymph to little fish, crayfish or tadpole; little fish, nymph or tadpole to fish; fish or crayfish to bird (kingfisher or egret) or mammal (raccoon).
 Do not be afraid to introduce some adult terminology like "trophic relationship."
 Even small children who see the example and use their net and strainer to catch a pan full of wriggly little monsters can easily grasp what some adults may consider an overly complex concept.